-There are currently no specific medical tests that can diagnose a child with ASD.
+There are currently no specific medical tests that can diagnose a child with Autism Spectrum Disorder (ASD).
 Diagnoses are made through a combination of formal clinical observation of children and information gathered from parents’ expertise in their child’s development.
-The Center for Autism and Developmental Disabilities at Children’s Medical Center specializes in the evaluation of children with a suspected ASD and other developmental disabilities.
+The Center for Autism and Developmental Disabilities at Children’s Medical Center specializes in the evaluation of children with suspected Autism Spectrum Disorder (ASD) and other developmental disabilities.

 During the evaluation, the clinician or evaluator will seek information about a child’s cognitive functioning, language and social communication skills, behavioral functioning and adaptive skills.
 Children will participate in some of the tests, which may resemble school activities.
 These tests require the child to follow directions, answer questions and/or play.
 Additional measures to assess child functioning include parent participation in completing a checklist or rating a child’s skills and behaviors.

-These evaluations are often performed by a team of professionals, but may also be performed by a single provider with specialized training in identification of ASD.
+These evaluations are often performed by a team of professionals, but may also be performed by a single provider with specialized training in identification of Autism Spectrum Disorder (ASD).
 The length of time and number of appointments will vary, depending upon the age of the child, his or her language level and the complexity of other medical or behavioral conditions the child may have.

-A professional trained in this area can identify ASD in children as young as 18 months old.
-However some children with ASD who have intact language skills but have more subtle difficulties with peer interactions may not be identified until the child goes off to school.
+A professional trained in this area can identify Autism Spectrum Disorder (ASD) in children as young as 18 months old.
+However some children with Autism Spectrum Disorder (ASD) who have intact language skills, but have more subtle difficulties with peer interactions, may not be identified until the child goes off to school.
 That’s when difficulties with social interaction may appear more significant.
-Many of these children are not diagnosed with ASD until around first or second grade in school.
+Many of these children are not diagnosed with Autism Spectrum Disorder (ASD) until around first or second grade in school.
 When a teacher first notices signs and symptoms, they talk to the parents and ask for approval to do a full assessment of the child.
 Additionally, parents can also request that the school perform a full independent evaluation if they have concerns about their child’s academic/behavioral progress.

 What is the Difference in a Medical vs. School Diagnosis?

-Children with ASD may already have a medical diagnosis or may be diagnosed by the school.
+Children with Autism Spectrum Disorder (ASD) may already have a medical diagnosis or may be diagnosed by the school.
 Different needs might warrant getting a diagnosis from one, the other or both.